trntv/apis-list/README.md

 - [Enigma Public](https://github.com/apis-list/apis-list/blob/main/apis/enigma-public/enigma-public.md) - Enigma Businesses provides the most accurate and reliable information on small and medium businesses in real-time
 - [Formstack](https://github.com/apis-list/apis-list/blob/main/apis/formstack/formstack.md) - The Formstack API allows users and 3rd-party applications to access Formstack resources programmatically
 - [Freelancer](https://github.com/apis-list/apis-list/blob/main/apis/freelancer/freelancer.md) - Hire in any profession you can think of using our API, on demand–developers, designers, photographers, copywriters, delivery people, manufacturers and more
+- [Furniture Store Data Api](https://github.com/apis-list/apis-list/blob/main/apis/furniture-store-data-api/furniture-store-data-api.md) - The aim is to provide every bit of information which is felt required for a user to know about a furniture store
 - [Google Analytics](https://github.com/apis-list/apis-list/blob/main/apis/google-analytics/google-analytics.md) - Google Analytics provides APIs to collect, configure, and report on user-interactions with your online content
 - [LinkedIn](https://github.com/apis-list/apis-list/blob/main/apis/linkedin/linkedin.md) - Make it convenient for your users to sign in with their professional identity
 - [LiveChat](https://github.com/apis-list/apis-list/blob/main/apis/livechat/livechat.md) - Online Customer Service software with customizable chat, embeddable widgets, help desk and web analytics tools